AdvancedPhotonSource/LaueMatching/README.md

 > LaueMatching runs only on Linux computers for now.

-> If you want to reduce initialization times (a few seconds per image to a few microseconds), your `OrientationFile` and `ForwardFile` should be in `/dev/shm`.
-You can either just provide the path to these files and `LaueMatching` will generate these, or copy already generated files to `/dev/shm`. ***Note*** This will not work on MAC.
+> If you want to reduce initialization times (from a few seconds per image to a few microseconds), your `OrientationFile` and `ForwardFile` should be in `/dev/shm`.
+You can either just provide the path to these files and `LaueMatching` will generate these, or copy already generated files to `/dev/shm`. ***Note:*** This will not work on MAC.
 Any files of `/dev/shm` can be directly memory mapped instead of being read, and this process is millions of times faster.

 > The CPU code can be compiled to run on MAC, but need to `brew install gcc` to get `OpenMP` and possibly other dependencies.